gdotnot/Guilherme-A-Santos/README.md

 <p style="margin-top: 32px">
 My name is Guilherme Alves dos Santos, I've completed my degree in Analysis and Systems Development at <a href='https://www.impacta.edu.br/' style="color: #00bcd4">Faculdade Impacta Tecnologia</a> and I'm working as Back-End developer.
 Now I'm focused on learning software development best practices and the cloud computing ecosystem.

-In my free time, I love to watch series and movies :tv:, play video games (RDR2 is my favorite one :sparkling_heart:) and I am also passionate about sculpting in clay :joy:
+In my free time, I love to watch series and movies 📺:, play video games (RDR2 is my favorite one 💖:) and I am also passionate about sculpting in clay 🎨:
 </p>

 - :thinking: <span style="color:#ffb86c		">What am I studying?</span>